KyraZzz/nlp-prompt-attack/README.md

             --num_gpu_devices 1 \
             --max_epoch 100
         ```
-    - With a sample prompt:
+    - With a manual prompt:
         ```
         seed_all=42
         k_all=16